Blendify/blender-manual/blender_docs/manual/interface/window_system/introduction.rst

 Interface Elements
 ==================

-.. four screens or three?

-Blender's interface is separated into four screens listed below:
+Blender's interface is separated into three parts listed below:

 - Top bar at the very top.
-- Tool settings the second row of the Top bar.
 - Editors area in the middle.
 - Status bar at the bottom.